thisisvarma/BigData/README.md

 * run "vagrant up" command
 * do "vagrant ssh"

-# Note : This may change/remove/update from vagrant cloud storage.
-At the time of download, i have below features
+### Note : vagrant box may change/remove/update from vagrant cloud storage.
+At this point of time, i have below features

 	Single node Hadoop cluster on Ubuntu/Xenial64